brainstormforce/astra-import-export/readme.txt

 Yes!
 Astra Pro settings that are available with customizer can be imported/exported with this plugin.

 == Changelog ==

+= 1.1.1 =
+- Improvement: Compatibility with WordPress 6.5.

 = 1.1.0 =
 - New: Capability to import-export Astra header & footer customizer layouts separately.